 Ryan Klein, oboe

-Ryan has given solo and chamber music recitals across Idaho, California, New England and Hawaii.
-Previous orchestral positions and appearances include the New York City Ballet Orchestra, the Schenectady Symphony (NY), Hawaii Opera Theater Orchestra, Boise Baroque Orchestra, and the Walla Walla Symphony.
-His concerto soloist appearances include the J.S.
-Bach Double Concerto for Oboe and Violin with the Lake George Chamber Orchestra, the J.S.
-Bach Concerto for Oboe in F on the Noontime Recital Series at St. Andrew's Cathedral in Honolulu, HI, Harold Farberman’s Impressions with members of Contemporaneous, and the Haydn Oboe Concerto with the Skidmore College Orchestra.
-For the Cathedral of St. Andrew’s Noontime Concert Series (Honolulu) and The Lutheran Church of Honolulu’s music program, Ryan was soloist on English horn, oboe d’amore and oboe for many of the sacred and secular works of J.S.
+Ryan has given solo and chamber music recitals across Idaho, California, New York, New England and Hawaii.
+His concerto soloist appearances have included works by J.S.
+Bach, Harold Farberman, Haydn, and R. Strauss.
+For the Cathedral of St. Andrew’s Noontime Concert Series (Honolulu) and The Lutheran Church of Honolulu’s music program, Ryan was soloist on oboe, oboe d’amore, and English horn for many of the sacred and secular works of J.S.
 Bach.
-He was a member of Nat Osborn and the Free Radicals, a rock band that toured the Northeast US from 2006-2009, and is a former faculty member of The College of Idaho.
+He was also a member of Nat Osborn and the Free Radicals, a rock band that toured the Northeast US from 2006-2009.

-Ryan’s off-season summers are spent fishing and hiking with his dog Jason, and playing ice hockey.
+Ryan’s off-season summers are spent fishing and hiking with his dog Jason, playing ice hockey, and traveling.
 He is a USA Hockey certified level three referee and linesman.
-Ryan holds degrees from Skidmore College, Mannes College of Music, and the Bard Conservatory of Music.
+Ryan holds degrees from Skidmore College, the Mannes School of Music, and a diploma from the Bard Conservatory of Music.
+His many teachers have included Elaine Douvas, Richard Dallessio, Nicholas Stovall, Alexandra Knoll, Arthur Sato, Gene Marie Green, Cheryl Bishkoff, and Bert Lucarelli.

 Chad Spears, piano